 Returning to his homeland, he joined the family business, gradually assuming a leading role.
-In 1535 he created three large canvases for the public palace of Bassano, depicting Christ and the adulteress, The three children in the fiery furnace, and Susanna and the elders, in which the influence of the master is combined with a careful rendering of the naturalistic data and influences of Titian and Lorenzo Lotto emerge.
+In 1535 he created three large canvases for the public palace of Bassano, depicting Christ and the Adulteress, The Three Children in the Fiery Furnace and Susanna and the Elders, in which the influence of the master is combined with a careful rendering of the naturalistic data and influences of Titian and Lorenzo Lotto emerge.

-In 1546 he married Elisabetta Merzari (+ September 5, 1601) from whom he had eight children: Francesco Alessandro (January 3, 1547 - March 1547), Francesco Giambattista (January 7, 1549 - July 2, 1592), Giustina (December 27, 1551 - July 22, 1558), Giovanni Battista (March 4, 1553 - 1613), Benedetta Marina (March 21, 1555), Leandro (June 10, 1557 - April 15, 1622), Silvia Giustina (April 17, 1560) and Girolamo (June 3, 1566 - November 8, 1621).
-All the male children became painters, as did the nephew Jacopo Apollonio, son of Marina and Apollonio Apolloni.
+In 1546 he married Elisabetta Merzari (+ 5 September 1601) by whom he had eight children: Francesco Alessandro (3 January 1547 - March 1547), Francesco Giambattista (7 January 1549 - 2 July 1592), Giustina (27 December 1551 - 22 July 1558), Giovanni Battista (4 March 1553 - 1613), Benedetta Marina (21 March 1555), Leandro (10 June 1557 - 15 April 1622), Silvia Giustina (17 April 1560) and Girolamo (3 June 1566 - 8 November 1621).
+All the male children became painters, as well as the nephew Jacopo Apollonio, son of Marina and Apollonio Apolloni.

-Origin: Bassano del Grappa, Veneto
+Provenance: Bassano del Grappa, Veneto

 Dimensions: